-Deploying DNSSEC in this context is possible, but typically you do not gain much by doing so.
-Because these private networks are usually trusted, thus there should be no need to worry about someone hijacking your DNS traffic.
+Deploying DNSSEC in this context is possible.
+Because private networks are usually trusted, there may be less need to worry about someone hijacking your DNS traffic.
 This is commonly known as the "last mile" in DNS delivery.
-However, if you still wish to deploy DNSSEC on your private networks, here are two scenarios to consider:
+If you wish to deploy DNSSEC on your private networks, here are some scenarios to consider:

-- 1. If your name server is configured be both the validating resolver and the internal authoritative server, the answers returned to your clients will not be validated at all.
-This is because the answer is coming directly from the authoritative server, thus the Authoritative Answer (aa) bit is set, and by definition, it is not validated.
-What this means is, to a regular client making the query, the secure authoritative answer looks exactly the same as the insecure authoritative answer. - 2.
-If you have two name server instances running, one acting as the validating resolver, and one acting as the internal authoritative name server, it is possible to actually validate answers, provided that you have installed the trust anchor(s) necessary for your internal zones on the validating resolver.
-If no trust anchors are installed, your validating resolver will go out to root, and attempt to validate internal answers against external authorities (and fail).
-In this setup, the client gets back the Authenticated Data (ad) bit when querying against the validating resolver.
+1. If your name server is configured as both the validating resolver and the internal authoritative server, the answers returned to your clients will not be validated at all.
+This is because the answer is coming directly from the authoritative server, thus the Authoritative Answer (aa) bit is set and, by definition, it is not validated.
+What this means is, to a regular client making the query, the secure authoritative answer looks exactly the same as the insecure authoritative answer.